-The Lower School day begins at 8:30am, and ends at 2:45pm, with the exception of Kindergarten, which ends at 2:30pm.
-Each Lower School classroom has its own daily schedule of Language Arts, Social Studies, and Math, as well as Specials classes (including Science, World Languages, Art, Music, Library, P.E., and Computer).
+The Lower School day begins at 8:30am, and ends at 2:45pm.
+Each Lower School classroom has its own daily schedule of Language Arts, Social Studies, and Math, as well as Specials classes (including QUEST, World Languages, Art, Music, Library, and P.E.).
 The school is organized into trimesters.